 Traveling on your own can be scary.
 Will you be lonely and miserable the whole time?
 Only if you want to be.
-Interacting with strangers wherever you go means you’ll hear a lot of fascinating stories that you wouldn’t have heard if you took company with you because tendency is you’ll stick with them most of the time.
+Interacting with strangers wherever you go means you’ll hear a lot of fascinating stories that you wouldn’t have heard if you took a company with you because the tendency is you’ll stick with most of the time.

 7. You will be able to pick up basics languages easily as you travel.

 For someone who loves learning new languages or dialects, this is my favorite part of traveling.
 Being able to read a sign or ask someone directions can turn a near-disaster into a fun travel experience.
 You become more culturally aware of the world around you.
 And for me, communicating in someone’s own language opens the door to a genuine interaction, and ideally, a genuine connection.

 8. Finding comfort in being uncomfortable.

 Whether you’re aware of it or not, you live in an invisible box.
 It’s also known as your comfort zone and your life is limited by it.
 Staying inside your comfort zone sounds like a logical thing to do.
 That’s why we don’t even question it.
 We create the zone and do our best to stay in it.
 Your opinions don’t get challenged, you’re not exposed to new things but you’ll be surprised that what you’ll find outside of your comfort zone often tends to be what you’re currently missing in your life.

 I am talking about what you bring on your trips and your budget.
 Once you opt to pack light your life on the road becomes easier.
 It lets you move freely at airports, on public transport, in crowds, and on rough and hilly terrain.
 Don’t be tempted to get a case that’s slightly too big because you will fill that space with unnecessary items – it’s why I always travel with my backpack.
 It will force you to narrow your items down to the essentials.
 You’ll be a happier traveler than those who saddle themselves with their entire wardrobe.